 What are the advantages of a gross margin commission?

-With this commission model, you can ensure that you’re only giving bonuses that you can afford.
+With this model, you can ensure that you’re only giving bonuses that you can afford.
 It means that you’re not spending more than you’re making.
 Besides, this structure allows your agents to see the value of every potential client and sale.
 This way, they understand which transactions are more important.
+This ensures that the commission earned is always aligned with the company’s profitability.

 What are the disadvantages of a gross margin commission?